 Name of the Service SHOULD be the same as mdui:DisplayName WebLicht Description of the Service SHOULD be the same as mdui:Description WebLicht is a service for language research.
 It provides an execution environment for automatic annotation of text corpora.
-Data controller and a contact person Tübingen university, Institute for language research Laboratory manager Bob Smith, bob.smith@example.org
+Data controller and a contact person Tübingen university, Institute for language research Laboratory manager Bob Smith, bob.smith@example.orgbob.smith@example.org Data controller's data protection officer, if applicable If the controller has a data protection officer (GDPR Section 4) Chief Security Officer bill.smith@example.org Jurisdiction and supervisory authority The country in which the Service Provider Organisation is established and whose laws are applied.
+SHOULD be an ISO 3166 code followed by the name of the country and its subdivision if necessary for qualifying the jurisdiction.

-Personal data processed and the A. Personal data retrieved from your Home Organisation: legal basis for processing - your unique user identifier (SAML persistent identifier) - your role in your Home Organisation (eduPersonAffiliation Attribute) - your name B. Personal data you have provided or may be generated as a result of your use of our service: - logfiles on the service activity - your profile = the personal data is necessary for providing the Service that the End User has requested.
+ode of Conduct (GDFK Version).
+(Version 11 - 25 November 2019) DE BW Germany Baden Württemberg How to lodge a complaint to the competent Data protection authority: Instructions to lodge a complaint are available at Personal data A. Personal data retrieved from your Home Organisation: processed and the legal basis for processing - your unique user identifier (SAML persistent identifier) - your role in your Home Organisation (eduPersonAffiliation Attribute) - your name B. Personal data you have provided or may be generated as a result of your use of our service: - logfiles on the service activity - your profile = the personal data is necessary for providing the Service that the End User has requested.
 Other personal data is processed because you have consented to it.
 Please make sure the list A. matches the list of requested Attributes in the Service Provider Organisation's SAML 2.0 metadata.
-Purpose of the processing of personal data Don't forget to describe also the purpose of the log files, if they contain personal data (usually they do).
-Your personal data is used - to authorise your access to and use of the compute resources we provide to properly account your use to relevant infrastructure funding bodies - to ensure the integrity and availability of our service Third parties to whom personal data is disclosed Notice clause j of the Code of Conduct for Service Provider Organisations.
-We may share your personal data with third parties (or otherwise allow them access to it) in the following cases: (a) to satisfy any applicable law, regulation, legal process, subpoena or governmental request;
+Purpose of the processing of personal data Don't forget to describe also the purpose of the log files, if they contain personal data (usually they do). uata Your personal data is used to authorise your access to and use of the compute resources we provide; to properly account your use to relevant infrastructure funding bodies; - to ensure the integrity and availability of our service Third parties to whom personal data is disclosed Notice clause j of the Code of Conduct for Service Provider Organisations. disciosed We may share your personal data with third parties (or otherwise allow them access to it) in the following cases: (a) to satisfy any applicable law, regulation, legal process, subpoena or governmental request (b) to enforce this Privacy Policy, including investigation of potential violations thereof; investigation of potential violations thereof,